 Lisa Kreuzer does well in the less rewarding role of Zimmermann’s wife Marianne, and also effective are Nicholas Ray as the artist Derwatt who has faked his own death, Gérard Blain as Ripley’s lowlife buddy Raoul Minot and Samuel Fuller as an American mobster.

 The final delicious irony of the German title of Ripley’s Game is that Ripley learns to respect Zimmermann and does actually become his American Friend before the movie is over.
 But, by then, it’s all too late.
-There are so many weird corners in this story that it repays endless revisits, in either film or book form.
+There are so many weird and wonderful corners in this story that it repays endless revisits, in either film or book form.

 RIP Bruno Ganz, the acclaimed Swiss-born film and theatre actor, best known for playing the angel Damiel in Wenders’s Wings of Desire (1987) and Adolf Hitler in the Oscar-nominated Downfall (2004), who died on 15 February 2019, aged 77.
 For Downfall, he was voted Actor of the Year by the London Film Critics Circle in 2006.